 Wood, in particular, was used in a surprising variety of ways, from the gleaming parquet floor to the inlaid tables to the hand-carved beds.
 The bathrooms furnishings were made of white marble.
 While not every guest will need the telephone, fax connection or minibar, they will certainly appreciate the air-conditioning and the noise reduction provided by the double glazed windows.
 The hotel also features a good a bar and a parking garage.

-Location: Madrid Airport (Desk at Airport)
+Location: Madrid Airport (Shuttle Service)